 (MOU) with the Canton Village Police.
 This MOU provides for the ability of each Department to assist the other when necessary, including when violent crimes and missing persons are reported from the campus.
 Additionally, the Chiefs of both Departments are frequently in contact on a variety of issues and joint projects.
-The Canton Village Police notifies UPD on a daily basis, whenever our students are involved in a crime.
+The Canton Village Police notifies UPD when our students are involved in a crime.
 Appropriate Judicial Referrals are then initiated.